 The practice had a governance system which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.

-The practice also used an internal electronic dental compliance tool to assist in the management and oversight of the service.
+The practice had access to an internal electronic dental compliance tool to assist in the management and oversight of the service.